mmmaisel/sma-proto/README.md

 * [ ] Optional **`no_std`** support for embedded devices.
 * [ ] Verify messages during de-serialization.
 * [ ] Being efficient if possible.
-* [ ] Simple Wireshark dissector for debugging on network layer.
+* [x] Simple Wireshark dissector for debugging on network layer.
+      (Lua script is located in the repository root.)

 ## Rust Feature Flags
 * **`std`** (default) — Remove this feature to make the library